xmartlabs/PagerTabStripView/README.md

 This style uses a Segmented Picker to indicate which view is being displayed.
 You can indicate the selected color, its padding and if you want it to be set in the toolbar.

+The customizable settings are:
+- Placed in toolbar
+- Pager animation when appear
+- Background color
+- Padding to insets

 <div style="text-align:center">
     <img src="Example/Media/segmentedStyleExample.gif">
 </div>

 #### Custom style

-This style uses the provided view to indicate and background Views to create the item bar.
+The styles uses the provided view to indicate and background Views to create the item bar.
 You can use any and fully customized Views for the indicator and the background view in any way you need.

 ```
         .pagerTabStripViewStyle(.barButton(placedInToolbar: false,